hock/SupplyStudiesSyllabus/syllabus.markdown

     "This work recasts locative media as logistical media.
 It is interested in how logistical infrastructure is made soft through ERP systems designed to govern the global movement of people, finance and things.
 Questions of securitization, control, coordination, algorithmic architectures, protocols and parameters are among those relevant to a theory of logistical media--bringing logistics, software and infrastructure together in order to elaborate the conceptual and empirical qualities of what John Durham Peters elusively terms 'logistical media.'"
 *   **Benjamin Bratton, _The Stack: On Software and Sovereignty_ (Cambridge: MIT Press, 2015).**

+>*  Ned Rossiter, _Software, Infrastructure, Labor: A Media Theory of Logistical Nightmares_ (New York: Routledge, 2016).
 >*  Vincent A. Mabert, "The Early Road to Material Requirements Planning," _Journal of Operations Management_ 25 (2007): 346–356.
 >*  Mohammad A. Rashid, Liaquat Hossain, and Jon David Patrick, "The Evolution of ERP Systems: A Historical Perspective" in _Enterprise Resource Planning: Global Opportunities and Challenges_ (Idea Group, 2002).
 >*  Bill Waddell, "[Farewell To APICS](http://kevinmeyer.com/blog/2006/02/farewell_to_api.html)," _Kevin Meyer_ (2006).